ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 ### 1. Definitions

-1.1 **"Valve Regional Standings"** or **"VRS"** shall mean the official system for ranking the performance of Rosters published by Valve, which is provided in a version calculated and published on a monthly basis that shall be the basis for Direct VRS Invites.
+1.1 **"Valve Regional Standings"** or **"VRS"** shall mean the official system for ranking the performance of Rosters published by Valve, which is published monthly and shall be the basis for Direct VRS Invites.
+For avoidance of doubt, the only versions relevant to this document are provided in [counter-strike_regional_standings/invitation](https://github.com/ValveSoftware/counter-strike_regional_standings/tree/main/invitation)

 1.2 **"Roster"** shall be a collection of five specific Athletes, irrespective of their current or later association with a given Team organization.